 The joint is where the ends of two (or more) bones meet.
 There are different types of joints found within the body.
 For instance, the knee is classified as a “hinge” joint because of its ability to straighten and bend just like a hinged door.
-The hip and shoulder joints on the other hand are referred to as “ball-and-socket” joint because the rounded end of one bone fits into the cup-shaped area of another, thus allowing circular movement.
+The hip and shoulder joints, on the other hand, are referred to as “ball-and-socket” joint because the rounded end of one bone fits into the cup-shaped area of another, thus allowing circular movement.

-Several conditions can result to disability and joint pain and can make people candidates for joint replacement surgery.
+Several conditions can result in disability and joint pain and can make people candidates for joint replacement surgery.
 In a lot of cases, joint pain can be attributed to damage to the articular cartilage (the cartilage that lines the ends of the bones)—either from fracture, arthritis, or other conditions.
 If conventional treatment interventions like physical therapy, medications, and lifestyle changes will not relieve the disability and pain, joint surgery might be recommended.

 The Lowdown on Joint Replacement

 While joint replacements have been performed for many years, many are still not familiar with the procedure.
 If you are a candidate, below are five things you need to know about joint replacement surgery:

 1. To help ensure the success of the procedure, thorough preparation is necessary.